goposky/layer7-cicd/README.md

 ```
 javaws gateway/manager.jnlp
 ```
 Java webstart opens the policy manager login screen.
-Login with the default credentials.
+Login with the default credentials (which you can find within the docker-compose.yml file).

 #### Use the GMU (Gateway Management Utility) to manage your gateways
 The GMU utility is packaged into a docker image and the `gmu-slave` container uses this image.
 This container functions as a Jenkins slave in our CICD setup.
 We can use this container to run adhoc commands as well, without needing to install the GMU tool locally on your PC.\